arianitu/postgres-statefulset/config/README.md

 We then inserted that Account Address into the truffle-config.js file as described on the above Elastos webpage.

 At the very least this means we have managed to successfully construct a fully connected Kubernetes backend for the Database and Blockchains (based on Fully Replicated Postgresql and the Elastos Develap Binaries) with a Truffle node upon which programming of solidity smart contracts would be able to occur against the Blockchains, given we had some Test ELA/ETH.
 We have webservers in the form of caching Redis Servers unprogrammed but ready, and a general-purpose Haskell language-based server from the Postgrest project, to use until we have Redis operating.
-The installation of Database/Blockchains/Servers and Truffle Node is stable and has not fallen over since generation.
-We are able to launch a connected Truffle Development Environment on the truffle-node, it's just the ELA/ETH Test Faucet is either not working or holds secrets we have yet to uncover ..
+The installation of Database/Blockchains/Servers and Truffle Node is fairly stable although it has fallen over once since generation.
+We are able to launch a connected Truffle Development Environment on the truffle-node, it's just the ELA/ETH Test Faucet is either not working or holds secrets we have yet to uncover .. by design we suspect.

+Nevertheless you can continue to develop Ethereum Smart Contracts using a local Ganache/Truffle system on the Host in a directory accessible to the truffle-node.

+Install Ganache by googling the name and then !!CHANGE PATH TO SUIT YOURSELF!!

+`mkdir -p path/to/directory/truffle-project && cd path/to/directory/truffle-project`

+on Host.

+`sudo apt-get update`

+`sudo apt-get install npm`

+`npm install -g truffle`

+`truffle init`

+`nano truffle-config.js`

+.. uncomment Development Network section and insert "localhost" as host and 7545 as port with "*" as network-id.

+.. save and exit.

+You can now run the Ganache starter you would have downloaded earlier.

+Congratulatioons you are ready to code and compile solidity smart contracts on your host and transfer them to the truffle-node terminal to run on the local Ethereum Blockchain on Kubernetes. (when the network-id for develap binaries version matches public testnet network-id.)